CiscoDevNet/terraform-provider-ndfc/docs/resources/fabric_ipfm.md

 page_title: "ndfc_fabric_ipfm Resource - terraform-provider-ndfc"
 subcategory: ""
 description: |-
-  Resource to configure and manage IP Fabric Media
+  Resource to configure and manage IP Fabric Media.
+Only creation/updation/deletion of the fabric is supported, resources on top of the fabric are not supported yet.
 ---

 # ndfc_fabric_ipfm (Resource)

-Resource to configure and manage IP Fabric Media
+Resource to configure and manage IP Fabric Media.
+Only creation/updation/deletion of the fabric is supported, resources on top of the fabric are not supported yet.

 ## Example Usage